 Method of Distribution also refers to each Program's plan for distributing CDBG-CV, ESG-CV and HOPWA-CV funding.
-Note that this substantial amendment to the Consolidated Plan and 2020 Action Plan reflects only ESG-CV and HOPWA-CV.
-A second substantial amendment will provide the CDBG-CV Method of Distribution.
+Note that this September 2020 substantial amendment to the Consolidated Plan and 2020 Action Plan reflects only the amendment for ESG-CV2 (as well as updates to ESG-CV1).